 GRE scores are valid for five years.

 What is the minimum TOEFL or IELTS score for international students applying to the Joint Program?

 The minimum acceptable TOEFL score is: 233 (computer-based test); 100 (internet-based test) We understand the paper-based test is no longer being offered.

 TOEFL and IELTS scores are valid for two years.

 Can I get a waiver for the TOEFL or IELTS?

 Students whose primary language was English during their primary and secondary schooling, and students who attended a US university or college and graduated with a bachelor's degree may be eligible for a waiver of the English proficiency exam requirement.
 Please send a written request to email@example.com regarding this

 What is the application deadline date?

-- Joint Program offers are normally made by the end of February each year.
+Joint Program offers are normally made by early March each year.
 If you are on a wait list, you will be notified of that as well.